Comprehensive Beginners’ Guide

 Fire Minotaur – (Spells)

 A bulkier version of the Fire Elf, this Beastmoon form has stellar damage but focuses more on disruptive utilities instead of devastating back to back DoTs.
 It has normal speed, 425 hp, and can gain one extra pip, starting battle with 2 pips max.
 This is only Beastform with direct accuracy debuffs.
 This beastform hopes to buy extra rounds to shut out the opponent and has a modest DoT removal suite and a heal to help it achieve this goal.
-This form excels at dealing damage to a single target and to teams with it’s newly buffed 4 pip AoE.
+This form excels at dealing damage both to single targets and teams with it’s newly buffed 4 pip AoE.

 Storm Wolf Warrior – (Spells)

 At 500 hp, 1 extra starting pip (starting battle with 2 pips max) and a normal speed, this beastform is best described as Offensive Artillery.
 It carries the strongest blades in the hunt and can buff it and its allies effectively.
 However, it struggles with multiple opponents initially, having only a very weak 3 pip AoE and the most expensive AoE in the hunt (6 pips).
 It gains a 4 pip AoE but only at level 5.
-On the other hand, the form makes up for this with its ability to remove DoTs, synergize with heal over times, and 1v1 better than any other form, thanks to its many buffs.
+On the other hand, the form makes up for this with its ability to remove DoTs, synergize with heal over times, and 1v1 better than any other form, thanks to its many buffs and a cheap offensive stun.

 Balance Cyclops – (Spells)

 Almost as tanky as the Colossus at 575 health, this beastform shares many of its attributes.
 It also travels at normal speed and is the only other beastform unable to collect any starting pips, beginning battle with only one pip.
 A very technical class, it differentiates itself with its ability to shield and blade simultaneously and to swap wards.
 Sporting the only team dual blade/shield, as well as the unique ability to double the entire battle circle’s pip gains, this beastform is hard to master but offers great potential.

 Death Fairy – (Spells)